dali-lab/veridium/Assets/Scripts/Animations/README.md

 ### Creating Lectures
 To create a lecture using `AnimSequence`, create a prefab and put an `AnimSequence` component on it.
 Also add an `AudioSource` component and ensure that `AnimSequence`'s reference to that audio source is set.
 Then, fill in the list of segments with lecture segments.
 Each segment includes:
 * A reference to an audio clip which will form the instruction of the lecture
-* A list of animations, each with a `timing` attribute.
+* A list of actions, each with a `timing` attribute and a `actionType` attribute.
-You can reference an `AnimationBase` that exists in the scene (such as the Anim_SpinUp on the Structure GameObject) or you can create your own on a new GameObject as a child of the prefab and reference that.
-You can also choose a Unity Event to trigger instead of the AnimationBase.
-Or you can select a Unity Animator to trigger, although this feature has not yet been fully implemented.

-Once you have chosen an AnimationBase or a Unity Event, you can set the timing of the action.
-The timing is a float that determines the time in seconds after the beginning of the segment (the audio clip) that the action should occur.
-Change the ActionType to tell the AnimSequence which type of action to perform.
+The timing attribute is a float that determines the time in seconds after the beginning of the segment (the audio clip) that the action should occur.

+To define the behavior of an action, select one of the following action types:
+* `AnimationScript` allows you to select from a list of customizable `AnimationBase`s to play
+* `Await` allows you to await a certain action from the user, from a pre-defined list of await options
+* `UnityEvent` allows you to trigger functions on objects in the scene
+* `Animator` allows you to set parameters in an animator object in the scene
+* `AnimPlayerReference` references an AnimPlayer, which allows you to use `AnimationBase` objects that are on other GameObjects

+If you select `AnimationScript` or `Await`, you will be given the option to choose from a list of available types.
+AnimationScript types:
+* `Add_Atoms` adds atoms to a structure in a set of steps.
+You can define an animation that plays when the atoms are added.
+* `Fade` fades the opacity of a GameObject over the duration.
+* `Glow` adds a constant emissive glow effect to a GameObject.
+* `Glow_Pulse` adds a pulsing emissive glow effect to a GameObject.
+* `Move_To` moves a GameObject to a certain position, rotation, and scale over the duration.
+You can modify some or all of those attributes.
+* `Spin_Up` creates a satisfying spawn-in animation for a gameobject.
+* `Play_On_Atoms` plays an animation on a set of atoms.
+You can define an animation that plays when the atoms are added, and it will be copied onto them.
+* `Play_On_Object` allows you to define an animation, and it will copy that animation onto a target gameObject for the duration.

+Await types:
+* `Await_Continue` waits for the user to grab the continue button.
+* `Await_Grab` waits for the user to grab some XRGrabInteractable.
+* `Await_Insert` waits for a certain element to be put in a socket.
+* `Await_Release` waits for the user to let go of some XRGrabInteractable.
+* `Await_Any` takes a list of Awaits, and completes when any one of them is completed.
+* `Await_Sequence` takes a list of Awaits, and completes when each of them is completed in order.
+Allows for more complex input.

 AnimSequence will automatically move to the next segment when the audio clip finishes playing, unless there is still an AnimationBase playing or yet to play.
 An AnimationBase will always block the next segment from playing until it finishes unless it is set to `indefiniteDuration`.
 If you want to have user interaction block the transitions between segments, use `AwaitUserBase`, discussed in another section.